LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/windows/troubleshoot/startup-errors.md

 ﻿# Troubleshooting startup errors (Windows Server)

-Some errors that occurr during application startup prevent Amplia's logging framework from working.
+Some errors that occur during application startup prevent Amplia's logging framework from working.
 In such cases, attempt one of the solutions below to diagnose the problem.

 ## 1. Application Event Log